Berlin’s Tier Mobility scoops up $60M as its scooter-based transportation service passes 10M rides – TechCrunch

 Tier earlier this year started to describe itself as a “micro mobility” player, with plans to augment scooters with other transportation options, but in an interview Leuschner declined to say what those might be, or when they will come online.
 In the meantime, it’s been upgrading its fleet to a more robust hardware to cut down on maintenance costs (which has typically been one of the biggest strains on scooter startups): these newer scooters have lifespans of around 18 months and now make up some 80% of Tier’s current fleet, Leuschner said.

 This latest funding, a Series B, is being co-led by Mubadala Capital and Goodwater Capital.
 Mubadala, for background, is the state fund for Abu Dhabi, which is currently the only non-European market where Tier operates.
-Mubadala made some headlines earlier this year when it was revealed that Softbank was backing its $400 million fund for European investments.
-(Indirectly, this also means that Softbank is backing Tier.)
+Mubadala made some headlines earlier this year when it was revealed that SoftBank was backing its $400 million fund for European investments.
+(Indirectly, this also means that SoftBank is backing Tier.)

 “We firmly believe that micro-mobility as a form of transportation is here to stay, especially in Europe,” said Amer Alaily from Mubadala Capital in a statement.
 “We are confident that Tier Mobility is best positioned to become the leading player in Europe and globally.
 We are excited and look forward to building a global category leading company out of Europe.”